jennahakulinen/Tonttuprojekti/README.md

 # Cookmas
-> App for sharing chrismassy recipes
+> App for sharing christmassy recipes

 ## General Information
 - This is a frontend part of our project for our web application development course